 Treasuries Show Strong Move Back To The Upside

-Bond prices moved modestly higher in early trading and climbed more firmly into positive territory as the day progressed.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, fell by 5.5 basis points to 1.490 percent.
+Bond prices moved notably higher early in the day and remained firmly positive throughout the session.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of it price, slid by 4.8 basis points to 0.515 percent.

-With the drop on the day, the ten-year yield more than offset the uptick seen in the previous session, ending the day at its lowest closing level in three years.
+The ten-year yield more than offset the increase seen in the previous session, ending the day at its lowest closing level in nearly five months.

-Meanwhile, traders largely shrugged off a report from the Conference Board showing only a slight deterioration in U.S. consumer confidence in the month of August.
+Meanwhile, traders largely shrugged off a Commerce Department report showing another substantial increase in new orders for manufactured goods in the month of June.

 The Commerce Department said factory orders soared by 6.2 percent in June after skyrocketing by a revised 7.7 percent in May.

 Economists had expected factory orders to jump by 5.0 percent compared to the 8.0 percent spike originally reported for the previous month.

 The latest economic news may attract more attention on Wednesday, with traders likely to keep an eye on reports on private sector employment, the U.S. trade deficit and service sector activity.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.